 Mark Simpson:

 Yeah, I’ve tried to write the book.
-Although I myself, a deep value investor, I tried to write the book from a perspective of things that are applicable to lots of different types of investors, hopefully that comes through.
+Although I myself, a deep value investor, I tried to write the book from a perspective of things that are applicable to lots of different types of investors, and hopefully that comes through.
 And it’s not all deep value, but I guess it’s very hard to remove yourself from your lens of the world.
-The book itself is… I read a lot of obviously widely around investing and there’s a lot of books that are, how to choose your next great stock and there’s very few books that tell you how to build that into a coherent portfolio.
-And the process of building a portfolio, weighting the stocks in that portfolio, avoiding investment mistakes, in my opinion are almost equally important as being able to be a stock picker and I felt that, yes.
+The book itself is… I read a lot of obviously widely around investing and there’s a lot of books that are, how to choose your next great stock, but there’s very little discussion on the strategic aspect of portfolio management.
+This is something I’ve observed in various fields, including how some investors approach betting sites not on Gamstop UK with a similar mindset, focusing not just on individual picks but on building a balanced and resilient strategy.
+The process of building a portfolio, weighting the stocks in that portfolio, and avoiding investment mistakes, in my opinion, are almost equally important as being able to be a stock picker, and I felt that, yes.

 Mark Simpson: